redmejia/insec-vuln-go/README.md

     make restart
 ```

-Database\
-Postgres database go to user-service/internal/migration/create.sql.
+Database
+- User
+    postgres
+- Password
+    password
+- Database Name
+    db-vulngo

-To persist database on your local machine create a directory on your root application
+To persist data on your local machine create a directory on your root application

 ```bash
     mkdir -p vuln-go/data
 ```

-For persist db create a directory